jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

     # Install both ncbi-genome-download and ncbi-acc-download
     $ conda install -c bioconda ncbi-genome-download ncbi-acc-download

-3. For the purpose of this tutorial you will compare the previous whole-genome assembly of *Escherichia coli* (STEC) O157:H7 with the closely related *E. coli* O157:H7 str.
-SAKAI reference genome already deposited in NCBI (accession number **NC002695.1** and assembly accession **GCF_000008865.2**).

 Let's try both ways to acquire the data:

 .. code-block:: bash